NKHook/BTD5-Decomp/README.md

 ## Can this be used for mods?
 Yes, absolutely!
 I suggest looking at the NKHook5 project that will soon be reliant on this project for most patching and such.
 It will also help avoid copyright/dmca problems, as making a mod directly into the game's exe would mean you would have to make pirated copies to distribute the mod (very illegal!!).

+## Standards
+The code standards used at Ninja Kiwi for this game and their NewFramework engine are unknown.

+For the project,
+- We should assume that brackets `{}` are placed on new lines, unlike Java where its usually on the same line.
+If this is found to be innaccurate (judging from line numbers of assertions), then this rule may be ignored.
+- Unknown function names should be prefixed with the executable it came from, as well as commented with the specific release/update number.
+For example, a function from the Steam release, version 2.0, at address 00000000 should look like this: `WIN_FUN_00000000(...); //Version 2.0`.
+Same logic applies for other versions of the game.
+Another example: `KONG_FUN_01234567(...) //Version 3.2` would be from BTD5-Kong.exe version 3.2 at address 01234567.
+- Addresses should be RVA addresses, those that are found in Ghidra/IDA.
+If an RVA address absolutely cannot be used, then the format use in Cheat Engine (Ex. `BTD5-Win.exe+0x12345`) should be used instead (filename+offset).
+It is still important to add a comment with the version here as well.

+If any inconsistencies are found with this standard in the project, please open an issue.
+At the moment I ([DisabledMallis](https://github.com/DisabledMallis)) am the only person working on this, so mistakes are bound to happen.
+I will do my best to fix any issues found, and I appreciate when they are reported to me.